-Julia Hallissey Horner is originally raised in Cleveland, Ohio and currently a resident of New York.
+Julia Hallissey Horner is originally raised in Cleveland, Ohio and currently a resident of New York City.
 She is a graduate of the Ailey/Fordham BFA Program where she graduated with a double major in Dance and Women & Gender Studies.
-She is currently a freelance dancer, working with Mook Dance Company.
-She worked with JUNTOS during her entire college career, attending all 3 Abroad trips and participating in Local outreach and events in New York and San Francisco.
+Working as a freelance dancer, she has dance with Mook Dance Company & Antonio Brown Dance.
+She worked as a dance volunteer with JUNTOS throughout her entire college career, attending 3 Abroad trips and participating in local outreach and events in New York and San Francisco.
 In summer 2017, she completed the Ambassador program with a capstone project, teaching for a month in Jocotenango, Sacatepequez, Guatemala (read more here).
-Julia had always had an interested in the intersections of activism, outreach, and dance.
-Her senior year at Ailey/Fordham was spent researching and writing about politically active choreographers, and finding the connection between physical bodies, dance, art, and political movements.
+Julia had always had an interest in the intersections of activism, outreach, and dance.
+Her senior year at Ailey/Fordham was spent researching and writing about politically active choreographers, and finding the connection between physical bodies, dance, art, and political protests/movements.
 She then choreographed an evening length piece called “Protesting Bodies”, to physicalize her research.
-She joined the JUNTOS team as the East Coast Manager in 2018 and hopes to continue creating art that pushes boundaries and aids people in self expression and healing.
+She joined the JUNTOS team as the East Coast Manager in 2018 and has recently transitioned into a role as Communications Manager.
+Julia hopes to continue creating art that changes the world by aiding people in self expression, body confidence, and healing.

 My work with JUNTOS constantly reminds me of why I dance and why I want to share the gift of dance with others.